pFornagiel/teach-it/README.md

 ### About the project

-This repository hosts an e-learning platform prototype built during the Upside Hackathon.
+This repository hosts an e-learning platform prototype built during the **Upside Hackathon 2025**.
 The whole codebase was put together in under five hours to support the final pitch.
 It is, admittedly, heavily vibe-coded and chaotic at times, but it was fun trying to shape a full system from concept to something demo-ready in such a short time.

 Even as a prototype, it landed well with the judges and ended up winning the competition.
 Below is a short description of our efforts, along with a small showcase.